 Last week, I announced the EI annual results where every region in Ireland recorded increases in employment, including a 9% increase in the north west and a 3% increase in the north east.
-More than 23,700 of employment in EI clients of 215,207 are in the Border region.
+More than 23,700 of those in employment in EI clients out of 215,207 are in the Border region.
 Some of the recent EI jobs announcements for the region have included 90 new jobs in E & I Engineering in Donegal and 200 new jobs in Combilift in County Monaghan.

 EI also recently launched a new customs online training support to help all businesses understand how customs work.